Hyukjoo-Lee/Hyukjoo-Lee.github.io/about.md

 comments: false
 ---

-I am Jaydon Lee, Fullstack developer from Korea, currently living in Vancouver, Canada.
-The blog for documentation about my programming journey, I also enjoys to learning web & app technology; but I often forgot what I learned 😅, that is the reason why I am doing the writing here.
+I am Jaydon Lee, Full-stack developer from Korea, currently living in Vancouver, Canada.
+I really enjoy learning web&app technology.
+This is a blog for documentation about my programming journey.

-If you have a question about me, just email me.
+If you have any question, just email me 😄.

-**U may need ✨**
+**You may need ✨**

 - {{ site.author.email }}
 - github.com/{{ site.author.github }}